• Home

 Read here an example of what SHOW CAUSE means... https://www.ipswich.qld.gov.au/live/issues-and-laws/laws-and-permits-for-residents/show-cause-and-enforcement-notices

 in short - it is your chance to have your say and help them decide if it needs to go further... it is NOT an enforcement order.
-It is just a threat that there could be one, and they may be open to being educated!
+It is just a threat that there could be one.
+In most instance they will refer to your Tiny House as an ANCILLARY DWELLING.
+In this case you simply reply "Thank you for your letter, I do not have an Ancillary dwelling on my property, you may be referring to my CARAVAN {enter VIN].. which is niether connected to the land nor lived in permanently, regards.... "

-In most instances (depending on your particular set up) - a reply to a Show Cause could simply be: 'Thank you; as the item you have referenced in the show cause notice is a Caravan (Vin number:..... ) I am of the understanding that the building codes/regulations you specify are not relevant.
-Please note, the caravan is not being lived in permanently, only temporarily.
-Thank you "
+Another variance if the show cause relates to breach of building codes is: 'Thank you; as the item you have referenced in the show cause notice is a Caravan (Vin number:..... ) I am of the understanding that the building codes/regulations you specify are not relevant.
+Please note, the caravan is not being lived in permanently, and is not fixed to the land.
+Thank you for your attention.

 In a news article on Channel 7 News Sunshine Coast , Mayor Rosanna Natoli states emphatically that she loves the idea of tiny houses, but local council hands are tied by State Government.